Home Home automation guides How to create a simple MQTT switch in Home Assistant

 Home assistant logo banner

-1. Define an MQTT device as a sensor in Home Assistant (optional)
+1. How to define an MQTT device as a sensor in Home Assistant (optional).

-2. Define an MQTT device as as switch in Home Assistant
+2. How to define an MQTT device as a switch in Home Assistant.

-3. Create a simple on/off switch to toggle a state in your MQTT device
+3. Finally, how to create a simple on/off switch to toggle a state in your MQTT device.

-• You need to have the "Mosquitto broker" add-on installed in your Home assistant instance
+• Make sure you have the "Mosquitto broker" add-on installed in your Home Assistant instance.

-1. Define an MQTT device as a sensor in Home Assistant (optional)
+Laying the Groundwork: Defining an MQTT Device as a Sensor in Home Assistant (Optional)

 sensor:

-- platform: mqtt # This is an MQTT device
+- platform: mqtt # This informs Home Assistant it's an MQTT device

-name: "LED Switch 1" # Choose an easy-to-remember name
+name: "LED Switch 1" # Give your device an easy-to-remember name

-2. Define an MQTT device as as switch in Home Assistant
+The Main Event: Defining an MQTT Device as a Switch in Home Assistant

 switch:

-- platform: mqtt # Again, it's an MQTT device
+- platform: mqtt # Ding, Ding, Ding!
+Another MQTT device

-name: "LED Switch 1" # Choose an easy-to-recognize name
+name: "LED Switch 1" # Make it something you'll recognize immediately

-payload_on: 0 # or "on", depending on your MQTT device
+payload_on: 1 # May be "on", it depends on your MQTT device

-retain: true # or false if you want to wait for changes
+retain: true # Decide if you want to hold onto earlier messages

 Create new element in home assistant